winnermicro/wm_iot_sdk/docs/en/component_guides/AT/Bluetooth_AT.rst

 ^^^^^^^^^^^^

 -   When a characteristic's property is configured for write operations without acknowledgment, the permission cannot be configured as encrypted write, authorized write, or Le security write (unless the connection is already in encryption mode).
+-   Firmware does not verify the property and permission, user should ensure to input the reasonable values.

 Explanation
 ^^^^^^^^^^^^